-Yet, the next day after I saw the film, I realized that the strong Coming-of-Age motifs and the extremely emotive and expressive performance of Jules Porier portraying the struggles of a young Marvin (a homosexual boy growing up in a working house family in rural France) would have turned the omission of a review into a big mistake.
-The constant juxtaposition of scenes of Marvin’s childhood and his adulthood throughout the film could be confusing to some viewers, but that plot complexity, usually reserved for art-house films, makes this movie memorable after one has had some time to reflect on it.
+Yet, the next day after I saw the film, I realized that the strong Coming-of-Age motifs and the extremely emotive and expressive performance of Jules Porier portraying the struggles of a young Marvin (a gay boy growing up in a working house family in rural France) would have turned the omission of a review into a big mistake.
+The constant juxtaposition of Marvin’s childhood and adulthood throughout the film could be confusing to some viewers.
+Still, that plot complexity, usually reserved for art-house films, makes this movie memorable after one has had some time to reflect on it.

 Reinventing Marvin – Trailer

 The film has its messages: the importance of being who you are, the hurtful outcomes of homophobia, ignorance and misunderstanding, and those messages do come across in the film.
 Yet, I can’t help but wish that some of the art-house techniques were skipped in favour of more traditional character development.
 But, then, I guess that would have led to a completely different film.